 1. The most efficient starting point is this 23-minute video

 This has the advantage of brevity while also allowing you to hear the audio examples – and most importantly the audience’s reaction to the audio.
+If you like it, you could follow up with the Valentine’s Day talk to the Australian Academy of Forensic Sciences – complementary issues, from a more scientific perspective, compared to the legal aspects in the NJCA talk.

 2. Then try one or more of these short written introductions